Forest-Economics-Goettingen/optimLanduse/README.md

 Indeed, the land-cover composition of this portfolio reflects the portfolio observed in Eastern Panama best.
 Hence, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
-The difference between this portfolio and the desired multi-functional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ requirements and goals.
+The difference between this portfolio and the desired multifunctional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ requirements and goals.
 The silvopasture, as defined in Gosling et al. (2020), may not serve the